evolvedbinary/hsg-project-wiki/Setup.md

 1. Start GitHub Desktop, and follow the prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.
 Select `Continue`.

-1. Under the `GitHub Desktop` menu bar, select `Install Command Line Tool`.
+1. Under the `GitHub Desktop` menu, select `Install Command Line Tool`.

 ## Getting hsg-project